domi04/Ethereum-Fraud-Detection/README.md

 - **Class distribution** for `FLAG`.
 - **Correlation heatmap** for numeric features.
 - Box and violin plots for top features **by class** (before and after preprocessing steps as coded).

-Below are **placeholder figures** for this README.
-Replace them by exporting PNG/SVG from the notebook (e.g. right-click plot → save, or `fig.savefig(...)`) and updating the paths if you prefer real exports.

 | Topic | Preview |
 |--------|--------|